IsmailMarmoush/ismailmarmoush.github.io/_posts/draft-Architecture-SimplicityBias.md

 * Move away from deprecated tools
 * If the tool has low support/maintenance should be already mature
 * Always upgrade Java, spot tools that aren't upgradable
+* Technical decisions as close as much to affected code
+* Where features docs are placed:
+  * Technical: in same repo
+  * Product: either in a different repo for decoupling or a jira, or github issues etc
+*

 ## CI/CD